 Did your DNA swab turn up ancestral roots in Italy?
 Were you amazed to learn you’re actually 1/16th Polynesian?
 Get in touch with your cultural heritage, and share a remote plate of pasta or poke with a long-lost cousin this Thanksgiving.
 It’s the perfect time to plan an in-person visit, once we’re able to travel internationally again.

 Obviously, Thanksgiving is about giving thanks – but it can also be about giving back.
-If you’re grateful for all you have and want to help people (or animals) who aren’t as fortunate, volunteer opportunities abound.
+If you’re grateful for all you have and want to help people (or animals) who aren’t as fortunate, opportunities to make a difference abound.

-One way to make a difference is through World Nomads’ Footprints program.
+One way is through World Nomads’ Footprints program.
 When travelers buy our insurance, they can choose to make a micro-donation to one of over 180 community development projects around the world.
 From upgrading an elementary school in Kenya to rehabilitating macaws in Costa Rica, these carefully selected projects help travelers have a positive impact on the destinations they care about.